softwaredoug/attend/README.md

 Scores your work sessions based on how little you switch the main focus in OSX.

 More time in one app == higher score.
+(also plays a bell anytime you switch your OSX task to remind you)

 ```
 attend start